Condenser (laboratory): Still head

 The still head is another ancient type of air-cooled condenser.
 It consists of a roughly globular vessel with an opening at the bottom, through which the vapor is introduced.
 The vapor condenses on the inner wall of the vessel, and drips along it, collecting at the bottom of the head and then draining through a tube to a collecting vessel below.
 A raised lip around the input opening prevents the liquid from spilling through it.
 As in the tube condenser, the heat of condensation is carried away by natural convection.
 Any vapor that does not condense in the head may still condense in the neck.

 Still head type condensers are now rarely used in laboratories, and are usually topped by some other type of reflux condenser where most of the condensation takes place.

 Modern condensers

 Liebig

 The Liebig condenser is the simplest design with circulating coolant, easy to build and inexpensive.
 It is named after Justus von Liebig, who perfected an earlier design by Weigel and Göttling and popularized it.
-It consists two concentric straight glass tubes, the inner one being longer and protruding at both extremities.
+It consists of two concentric straight glass tubes, the inner one being longer and protruding at both extremities.
 The ends of the outer tube are sealed (usually by a blown glass ring seal), forming a water jacket, and is fitted with side ports near the ends for cooling fluid inflow and outflow.
 The ends of the inner tube, that carries the vapor and condensed liquid, are open.

-Compared to the simple air-cooled tube, the Liebig condenser is more efficient at removing the heat of condensation and at maintaining the inner surface a stable low temperature.
+Compared to the simple air-cooled tube, the Liebig condenser is more efficient at removing the heat of condensation and at maintaining the inner surface at a stable low temperature.